The "Teddy" Bears

-The 'Teddy' Bears is an American silent film directed by Edwin S. Porter and Wallace McCutcheon, and produced by the Edison Manufacturing Company starting as the fairy tale Goldilocks and ending as a political satire of United States President Theodore Roosevelt.
+The "Teddy" Bears is a 1907 American silent film directed by Edwin S. Porter and Wallace McCutcheon, and produced by the Edison Manufacturing Company starting as the fairy tale Goldilocks and ending as a political satire of United States President Theodore Roosevelt.

 Plot summary

-The film starts as an adaptation of "Goldilocks and the Three Bears": a young girl enters the bears house, eat their porridge and sleeps in the bed of the bear cub.
+The film starts as an adaptation of "Goldilocks and the Three Bears".
+A young girl enters the bears' house, eats their porridge, and sleeps in the bed of the bear cub.
 When the bears come home and discover her, she jumps out of the window and runs away with one of the bear cub's teddy bears.
-The bears chase Goldilocks across a snowy landscape until a hunter looking like "Teddy" Roosevelt intervenes, kills the two full-grown pursuers and captures the bear cub.
-The hunter and the girl then go back to the bears' house where they steal the remaining teddy bears.
+The bears chase Goldilocks across a snowy landscape until a hunter looking like "Teddy" Roosevelt intervenes, kills the two full-grown pursuers, and captures the bear cub.
+The hunter and the girl then go back to the bears' house, where they steal the remaining teddy bears.